We measure how we are performing against the Consumer Standards and Tenant Satisfaction Measures through:

 Including things like new kitchens, bathrooms and communal painting and decorating.

-We worked with our Customer Standards Group to re-design our experience surveys and these are the results from the fourth quarter they have been in use, meaning a like-for-like comparison between quarters is now possible.
+We worked with our Customer Standards Group to re-design our experience surveys in 2024.

 The percentage of customers satisfied with the service